-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the discretely presented component unit of the Oregon Health & Science University as of June 30, 2020 and 2019 and the respective changes in its financial position and, where applicable, its cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and discretely presented component unit of OHSU as of June 30, 2020 and 2019, and the respective changes in financial position and, where applicable its cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.